mrjones2014/op.nvim/README.md

 ### Secure Notes Editor

 Edit your 1Password Secure Notes items directly in Neovim!
 Run `:OpNote` to find a Secure Note item (via `vim.ui.select()`) and open it in a new buffer.
 The buffer will have `filetype=markdown` so you get Markdown filetype highlighting.
+Note that it will also append `.md` in the buffer name &mdash; this is just so that [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) will assign the Markdown icon to the buffer, e.g. if you're using [bufferline.nvim](https://github.com/akinsho/bufferline.nvim) or similar.
+It will not change the title of your Secure Note in 1Password.

 #### Security